Lumière et humidité : trouver le bon équilibre pour tes plantes d'intérieur - Verdeia

 🌞 Sunny kitchen

-aromatics, cactus, aloe vera, haworthia.
+aromatics, cacti, aloe vera, haworthia.

 💡 Verdeia decor tip

-5. 🪴 Substrate, pot & drainage (the hidden balance)
+🪴 Substrate, pot & drainage

 🔧 To avoid

-6. 🌿 Read leaf signs
+🌿 Read the signs of the leaves

 • Pale/small leaves → lack of light; move closer to a window (gradually).